 When we see country healthy and bright it makes us feel healthy and happy.
-Being out with our family on our homelands makes us very proud.
-Paul Williams
+Being out with our family on our homelands makes us very proud

-- By 2024, the rangers will have strengthened relationships with the school and supported student learning as possible - By 2028, the rangers have developed a work experience program for younger Arrernte people.
+- Work with schools to develop and strengthen a Junior Ranger program to train our children to be future rangers. - Experienced Ltyentye Apurte rangers work with younger people to teach them about work on country. - Establish a work experience program for older students or early school leavers supported by traditional owners and rangers. - By 2024, the rangers will have strengthened relationships with the school and supported student learning as possible - By 2028, the rangers have developed a work experience program for younger Arrernte people.

 All the roads need to be graded.
-Creek is too rough, needs grading because that's the road we use for camping with kids and for homeland visits Gorey family To teach children is really important.
-I need people to know about these things, how their family lived before white man came.
-They need to know the history of their people, how they lived on the land.
-Kathleen Wallace
+Creek is too rough, needs grading because that's the road we use for camping with kids and for homeland visits

+Gorey family